Here we explain the common injuries which cause pain on the inside of the foot.

 Abductor hallucis strain

 The abductor hallucis muscle lies along the inside of the foot and runs from the heel bone inserting onto the side of the big toe.
 A strain (tear) of the muscle can occur with symptoms of:

 Tibialis posterior tendinopathy

-More on Tibialis posterior tendinopathy.
+More on Tibialis posterior tendinopathy